 Research for credit

 To receive course credit for conducting research, you must be involved in a biology-related, research project and not simply providing services that are only distantly related to research goals (e.g., washing glassware or preparing media).
-Freshmen and sophomores register for BIOL 2699, which can count as free elective hours.
-Juniors and seniors not taking part in their Senior Research Experience register for BIOL 4699.
-However, juniors or seniors completing their Senior Research Experience register for BIOL 4690 or 4910.
+Students completing their Senior Research Experience register for BIOL 4699.
+Students completing their Senior Research Experience register for BIOL 4690 or 4910.
 BIOL 4699, 4690, and 4910 can count towards a Biology major’s program of study; up to 6 credits of BIOL 4699 can count as Biology electives.
 Additional BIOL 4699 credits count as free electives.
 Your faculty mentor must provide permission for you to register for any of the research classes by emailing Benita Black (include student name and GT ID#).
-Each credit hour registered represents approximately 3 hours per week of research effort for a semester.
+You and your professor must agree upon the number of hours for which you'll register (usually one registered hour equals three hours work in the lab per week during the fall and spring semesters).
+After registering for the course, follow these instructions to change the default from one hour.

 Research for pay

 In some cases, you can be paid to conduct research-related activities.
 As with research for credit, you must be involved in a biology-related research project, and not simply providing services that are only distantly related to research goals.
 Current pay rates are ~$10-12/hr depending on experience.
 After you and your faculty member agree to the terms, you must visit the Biological Sciences finance office to complete appropriate paperwork to get paid.
 You will then be responsible for completing bi-weekly timesheets that your faculty mentor signs.
-If you are hired at the start of a semester, you should register for BIOL 2698, if a freshman or sophomore, or 4698, if a junior or senior.
+If you are hired at the start of a semester, you should register for BIOL 4698.
 Although these are audit-only, no-credit courses that do not count towards your program of study, they allow you to document your paid research experience on your transcript.
 Your faculty mentor must provide permission for you to register by emailing Benita Black (include student name and GT ID#).

 Competitive paid research fellowships